Bitcoin Wallet | Specifications & Key Features | Price |

 If that’s your answer, then you are putting the ownership of your bitcoins at serious risk!!

 These services keep your Bitcoin private keys under their custody on your behalf.
-This is not a safe practice, as your Bitcoin private key is the only way to claim your bitcoins.
+This is not a safe practice, as your Bitcoin private key is the only way to claim your Bitcoin.

 If you don’t know, consider reading this guide on private keys, and the MtGox hack.